 Did you know that over 24 million Americans have cataracts?
-More than 3.5 million Canadians are blind from cataracts, making it one of the most common – and serious – eye conditions today.
-Ray D. Williams, OD treats cataract patients from all over Americus, Georgia with the newest and most effective methods of eye care.
+More than 3.5 million Canadians are blind from cataracts, making it one of the most common – and serious – eye conditions today. our team of eye doctors treats cataract patients from all over Americus, Georgia with the newest and most effective methods of eye care.

 With millions of people living with the condition, it’s now more important than ever to bring awareness to this serious condition.

 The lens of the eye is normally clear, which allows you to see things clearly and in sharp detail.
 Over time, the lens can become cloudy, causing blurry vision.
 It’s as if you’re looking through a dirty window and can’t really see what’s outside.
 This clouding of the lens is called a cataract, and it can affect one or both of your eyes.

 Aging is the most common cause of cataracts.
 The lens of your eye contains water and proteins.
 As you age, these proteins can clump together, and when that happens, the normally clear lens becomes cloudy.

 Did you know that certain types of major eye surgeries and infections can trigger cataracts?
 Other issues that can lead to cataracts include congenital birth defects, eye injury, diseases, and even various kinds of medications.
 If you’re already developing cataracts, be careful when going outside.
 UV rays from the sun can make cataracts develop faster.

 How Can I Lower My Risk of Cataracts?